Only blog with WordPress!

 Whatever niche you choose, you will find there is literally hundreds and thousands of awesome people going through the same problems, ideas, adventures as you do.
 You get to connect and exchange your information and knowledge.

 Life is better you meet new people.
 These days rarely does anyone go to the bar.
 That’s not common anymore.
 We live in a digital era and the majority of us stay on the front of the screen.

 It also allows you to express yourself better.
 I’m not saying you should state at the screen all day, it’s great to have human contact, but when you talk to someone face to face, you need to answer straight away.

-When online, you have time to digest every little sentence and respond in the way that is thoughtful, because you don’t feel “cornered”.
+When online, you have time to digest every little sentence and respond in a way that is thoughtful, because you don’t feel “cornered”.
 You have a lot of time to respond.

 When writing a short post, long article, or even an e-Book, you think things through and do it better.
 You can connect with millions of people rather than a few.